ribru17/CS188-Projects-2024Winter/_posts/2024-01-01-team00-instruction-to-post.md

 ### ENet

 ENet is a fast and compact Encoder-Decoder network.
-The vanilla ENet assumes an input size of $$512 \times 512$$.
+The vanilla ENet model assumes an input size of $$512 \times 512$$.
 The initial ENet block has a convolution operation ($$3 \times 3$$, stride 2), max pooling, then a concatenation.
 The convolution has 13 filters, which produces 16 feature maps after concatenation.
 Then comes the bottleneck module.
 Here, convolution is either regular, dilated or full with $$3 \times 3$$ filters, or a $$5\times5$$ convolution into asymmetric ones.
 Then using a skip connection, merge back with element-wise addition.
 There is also Batch Normalization and PReLU between all convolutions.
 The below Figure 1 highlights the overall model architecture.

 <!-- deno-fmt-ignore-start -->
 ![ENet]({{ '/assets/images/20/ENetArchitecture.png' | relative_url }})